-Here in Florida, grilling is king, and using the oven is avoided whenever possible.
+Here in our Southeast Florida service area, grilling is king, and using the oven is avoided whenever possible.
 No one wants to heat an already steamy kitchen any more than necessary on a hot day.
 Even so, sometimes you need to bake.
 If you start pulling ingredients out of your pantry and notice something not quite right inside of them, you may have a pantry pest problem.

 Common Pompano Beach, FL Pantry Pests

 The following are some common summertime pantry pests to watch for.

 Cigarette Beetles are light brown and about 1/10 of an inch long as adults.
 However, it’s the eggs or larvae you need to watch out for.
 Adult cigarette beetles lay their eggs in pantry items.
 The larvae are a milky white color and look a bit worm-like.
 You’re likely to find them in cereal, pasta, pet food, and spices.